Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 05.23.16 UTC
+- WIB: Rabu, 29 Januari 2025 06.21.35 UTC
-- WITA: Rabu, 29 Januari 2025 06.23.16 UTC
+- WITA: Rabu, 29 Januari 2025 07.21.35 UTC
-- WIT: Rabu, 29 Januari 2025 07.23.16 UTC
+- WIT: Rabu, 29 Januari 2025 08.21.35 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude